EgoEnv: Human-centric environment representations from egocentric video: Data collection and annotation details.

-\textbf{\SC{Room prediction}} For this task, room labels are required at each time-step of the video.
+\textbf{\SC{RoomPred}} For this task, room labels are required at each time-step of the video.
 The $9$ room categories used in Matterport3D are in \reftbl{tbl:supp_room_taxonomy} (left).
 These categories are pre-defined in the simulator.
-The $21$ room categories used in HouseTours are in \reftbl{tbl:supp_room_taxonomy} (right).
+The $21$ room categories used in HouseTours and Ego4D are in \reftbl{tbl:supp_room_taxonomy} (right).
 These categories were generated manually from a combination of Matterport3D room categories and a relevant subset of Places365 categories corresponding to indoor scenes.

-\textbf{\SC{Episodic memory}} For this task, natural language queries and corresponding moment boundaries (start and end times) are required.
-We define $7$ query templates where $o$ refers to objects and $r$ refers to rooms: ``see $o$'', ``see $o$ in $r$'', ``see $o_1$ then $o_2$'', ``visit $r_1$ then $r_2$'', ``visit $o/r$'', ``visit $o_1$ then $o_2$'', ``visit $o$ in $r$''.
+\textbf{\SC{NLQ}} For this task, natural language queries and corresponding moment boundaries (start and end times) are required.
+For HouseTours, we define $7$ query templates where $o$ refers to objects and $r$ refers to rooms: ``see $o$'', ``see $o$ in $r$'', ``see $o_1$ then $o_2$'', ``visit $r_1$ then $r_2$'', ``visit $o/r$'', ``visit $o_1$ then $o_2$'', ``visit $o$ in $r$''.
 Each template captures a type of question that requires a different mechanism of reasoning. ``see'' queries require reasoning about what is immediately visible; ``visit'' queries require an understanding of where the camera-wearer is in the environment and what objects are nearby (within arms reach); ``see/visit $o_1$ then $o_2$'' and ``see/visit $o$ in $r$'' require both spatial and temporal reasoning.
 Natural language queries follow from these templates.
 For example, for the ``visit $r_1$ then $r_2$'' template, a natural language query may be ``When did I first walk from the kitchen to the bathroom?''.
 The list of query templates, examples and descriptions can be seen in \reftbl{tbl:supp_nlq_query_templates}.
-The task definition follows prior work~\cite{ego4d} but is adapted for the datasets used, and contains more environment-centric queries.
+The task definition follows prior work~\cite{grauman2022ego4d} but is adapted for the datasets used, and contains more environment-centric queries.
+For Ego4D, we use the existing NLQ benchmark task annotations.